codemagic-ci-cd/codemagic-docs/content/troubleshooting/accessing-builder-machine-via-ssh.md

 * To access the clone of your project on the VM, run `cd $FCI_BUILD_DIR` in the terminal.

 * The command `printenv` prints all the environment variables exported during the build on Linux/macOS.
 Use `dir env:` on Windows to achieve the same in PowerShell.
-You can see some of Codemagic read-only environment variables explained [here](../building/environment-variables/#codemagic-read-only-environment-variables).
+You can see some of Codemagic built-in environment variables explained [here](../building/environment-variables/#codemagic-read-only-environment-variables).

 * The `sudo` command is available on Linux/macOS so you can execute all commands with root privileges.
 PowerShell on Windows machines is already running in privileged mode.